GRANT - Amazon Redshift

 TO ACCOUNT 'accountnumber' [ VIA DATA CATALOG ]

-Indicates the number of another account whose consumers can receive the specified privileges to the datashare.
+Indicates the number of another account whose consumers can receive the specified permissions to the datashare.
 Specifying ‘VIA DATA CATALOG’ indicates that you are granting usage of the datashare to a Lake Formation account.
 Omitting this parameter means you're granting usage to an account that owns the cluster.

 ON DATABASE shared_database_name> [, ...]